roblaing/webgames/ricerocks/README.md

 <a href="https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key">KeyboardEvent.key</a> as above.

-It took several frustrating hours to discover the magic incantation to stop other keys from breaking the game, and the solution was counter-intuitively making
+It took several frustrating hours to discover the magic incantation to stop other keys from breaking the game, and the solution was counterintuitively making
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault">Event.preventDefault()</a>
 the default for switch.